-2.21 Make a comprehensive record of what is said or seen and actions taken at the earliest possible opportunity.
+- 2.20 Make a comprehensive record of what is said or seen and actions taken at the earliest possible opportunity.
 Report this using the Safeguarding Incident Report Form within the timescales stated.
 The Safeguarding Incident Report Form is available on the RAD website, in Appendix 4 of this Policy and on SelectHR.
-In the RAD's main premises in London the forms are also available from Reception and from the Safeguarding notice board on the ground floor near the children and family changing rooms.
-If you have any concerns or need any advice or guidance about filling in an Incident Report Form then contact a DSO or SSO.
+In the RAD's main premises in London the forms are also available from Reception.
+If you have any concerns or need any advice or guidance about filling in an Incident Report Form then contact the Safeguarding Manager or a DSO. - 2.21 Incidents or concerns that occur outside the UK must be reported to the National Director, National Manager or Representative in the country in which the incident or concern occurs.
+The Safeguarding Incident Report Form should also be completed and sent to the Head of International Operations in London who will liaise with the National Office with regard to necessary actions.

-- 2.22 Incidents or concerns that occur outside the UK must be reported to the National Director, National Manager or Representative in the country in which the incident or concern occurs.
-The Safeguarding Incident Report Form should also be completed and sent to the relevant SSO in London who will liaise with the National Office with regard to necessary actions. - 2.23 The comprehensive and confidential record and Safeguarding Incident Report Form should include the following: - a detailed record of the incident in the child or adult at risk's own words or the words of the third party reporting it.
-You should note that there may be occasions when this record may be used later in a criminal trial and therefore needs to be as full and accurate as possible - details of the nature of the incident - a description of any injury (please note that you must not remove the clothing of a child or adult at risk to inspect any injuries) - dates, times or places and any other information that may be useful such as the names and addresses of potential witnesses; and - written records including emails and letters.
+- 2.22 The comprehensive and confidential record and Safeguarding Incident Report Form should include the following: - a detailed record of the incident in the child or adult at risk's own words or the words of the third party reporting it.
+You should note that there may be occasions when this record may be used later in a criminal trial and therefore needs to be as full and accurate as possible - details of the nature of the incident - a description of any injury (please note that you must not remove the clothing of a child or adult at risk to inspect any injuries) - dates, times or places and any other information that may be useful such as the names and addresses of potential witnesses; and - written records including emails and letters. - an ongoing log detailing further observations, communications, actions and outcomes.

-The Safeguarding Incident Report Form should be submitted to a DSO as soon as possible, preferably immediately, and certainly within 24 hours.
-If the concerns relate to a specific DSO, then it should be reported to an SSO.
+The Safeguarding Incident Report Form should be submitted to a DSO/SSO and the Safeguarding Manager as soon as possible, preferably immediately, and certainly within 24 hours.